Hungerburgbahn: Controversy

 The decision by city leadership to implement the new project was the object of heavy criticism by citizens' initiatives and the city's political opposition.
 A referendum on the future of the Hungerburgbahn had been demanded by a variety of groups opposed to the project, but the demand was not met.
 The formerly historically listed railway was to be preserved as a symbol of the city of Innsbruck just a few weeks before its 100th anniversary of service, and last-minute demolition was to be prevented.
 There was also criticism of the planned de facto privatization of the railway as part of the new construction project and associated fears that fares could rise significantly.

 As a result of the controversy, the groundbreaking for the new rail project had to be carried out under police protection.
-December 8, 2005 was abruptly set as the last day of operation of the old Hungerburgbahn, with staff forbidden from holding hold farewell celebrations or from informing the public about the end of operations.
+December 8, 2005 was abruptly set as the last day of operation of the old Hungerburgbahn, with staff forbidden from holding farewell celebrations or from informing the public about the end of operations.